 STARI vs Lyme Disease: How to Tell the Difference After a Tick Bite

-STARI vs Lyme disease can be difficult to tell apart after a tick bite.
-Both can cause a similar rash and flu-like symptoms—but they are not the same condition.
+STARI vs Lyme disease can be difficult to distinguish after a tick bite.
+Both conditions may cause an erythema migrans–type rash, fatigue, fever, headache, and muscle aches.

 In clinical practice, I have seen patients in the southern United States diagnosed with STARI who were not informed that Lyme disease could still be a possibility.